top of page

 • Philosophy of measurement

-• Objectivity-oriented models and methodologies
+• Measurement models and methodologies

 General Inquiries

-If you have any general inquiries about IOMW 2023, you can contact the organization committee:
+If you have any general inquiries about IOMW 2025, you can contact the organization committee:

 derek.briggs@colorado.edu